CSU-CompSci-CS163-4/Lab05LogicalGarden/CanPlantWalkthrough.md

 ```

 That was it!
 Take your time to go through it, and try to seek deeper understanding of every part.
-That will make you a better program, and you will find this starts to come more naturally in the future.
+That will make you a better programmer, and you will find this starts to come more naturally in the future.
 I also added the following test to my main method

 ```java
   GardenHelper gardenHelper = new GardenHelper();